cjhillbrand/websocket-sandbox/README.md

 * S3: Place all of our static content here!
 This is a cheap, easy, and secure way to store our files.
 S3 also has website hosting capabilities.

+### References:
+This lab was inspired by the release notes done by Chris Munns.
+To visit the page visit [here](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/)